LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 Neither of the two variants is very portable.
 The first variant requires applications that don't care about drive-ability to call `drive`, while the second variant requires custom pluming to tie the main thread with the system scheduler.

-We do not wish to solve this problem in this paper.
 We envision a new paper that adds support for a *main scheduler* similar to the *system scheduler*.
 The main scheduler, for hosted implementations would be typically different than the system scheduler.
 On the other hand, on freestanding implementations, the main scheduler and system scheduler can share the same underlying implementation, and both of them can execute work on the main thread; in this mode, the main scheduler is required to be driven, so that system scheduler can execute work.